-Water-Filled Coolant Packs

-The most commonly used, they are available in a solid rectangular plastic container in differ sizes.
-The most common are: 0.3 litres (in two different sizes: 173x120x26mm and 163x90x3 0.4 litres (163x94x34mm) and 0.6 litres (190x120x34mm).
-They are used to maintain temper in reusable cold boxes or vaccine carriers.
-WHO currently recommends the use of water-fille coolant packs.
-Drinking water is safe for such use and is generally available; this makes it th most practical substance for filling coolant packs because both water and ice can effectively control the temperature of the load, when correctly used.
+Water- Filled Coolant Packs The most commonly used, they are available in a solid rectangular plastic container in different sizes.
+The most common are: 0.3 litres (in two different sizes: 173x120x26mm and 163x90x34mm), 0.4 litres (163x94x34mm) and 0.6 litres (190x120x34mm).
+They are used to maintain temperatures in reusable cold boxes or vaccine carriers.
+WHO currently recommends the use of water-filled coolant packs.
+Drinking water is safe for such use and is generally available; this makes it the most practical substance for filling coolant packs because both water and ice can effectively control the temperature of the load, when correctly used.
+Gel- Packs sealed coolant containers pre-filled with a mixture of water and additives.
+They are available in flexible plastic bag or in a rectangular plastic container.
+WHO does not recommend using gel-packs because their thermal properties - freezing point of some gel-packs can be significantly below 0°C - and their lower durability.
+Phase- Change Material Packs (PCM- packs) containers filled with other phase-change materials different from water.
+They can be designed to change phase at the convenient temperatures range, overcoming the risk associated with frozen water.
+However, they are also more expensive, and their conditioning process is longer and more complex.

-Gel-Packs

-sealed coolant containers pre-filled with a mixture of water and additives.
-They are available flexible plastic bag or in a rectangular plastic container.
-WHO does not recommend using gepacks because their thermal properties - freezing point of some gel-packs can be significant below 0°C - and their lower durability.

-Phase- Change containers filled with other phase-change materials different from water.
-They can be desig Material change phase at the convenient temperatures range, overcoming the risk associated with f Packs water.
-However, they are also more expensive, and their conditioning process is longer and (PCM- complex. packs)